Dental Bridges Bellingham

 A Simple and Effective Solution for Missing Teeth

-Nowadays, there are numerous tooth-replacement options to choose from.
-Dental bridges are a high-quality solution that can seamlessly and effectively replace the gaps in your smile.
-At Moreno Dental, we use cutting-edge technology to create custom restorations that’ll simultaneously restore your oral health and improve your appearance.
-To learn more about this service, continue reading or give our friendly team a call today!
+Dental bridges are a high-quality solution that can seamlessly and effectively close the gaps in your smile.
+At Young Dental, we use cutting-edge technology to create custom restorations that’ll simultaneously restore your oral health and improve your appearance.
+To learn more about dental bridges in Bellingham, continue reading or give our friendly team a call today.

 What Is a Dental Bridge?

-A bridge is like two or more crowns splinted together with a hanging tooth in the middle.
+A bridge is like two or more dental crowns splinted together with a hanging tooth in the middle.
 It is one of the many possible solutions for missing teeth.
 Bridges can redistribute the chewing forces that are unbalanced when teeth are missing.
-If cared for properly, meaning regular checkups and cleanings with periodic x-rays, bridges can last a couple of decades or more.
+If cared for properly, meaning regular checkups and cleanings with periodic X-rays, bridges can last a couple of decades or more.
 We use the finest methods and materials to ensure you receive a durable restoration.
-All of our off-site work is done by the finest dental labs in Whatcom County - ensuring you quality and precise fit - something we are very proud of.

 Types of Dental Bridges